ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ```

 ## Projects
-* A *project* is a directory that atomically manages a collection of *modules*.
+* A *project* is a directory, which atomically manages a collection of *modules*.
 It has:
   * A user-managed manifest file, `Ballerina.toml`
   * A `src` folder with module source code
   * A `tests` folder for integration tests